Important Methods for Writing on Hubpages That Should Not Be Overlooked

-When I read other articles on HubPages and follow conversations in the forums, I see that some people don’t use all the tools available to them to achieve success with their writing on HubPages.
-My mission with this article is to bring these tools and techniques to your attention.
+When I read other articles and conversations in the forums, I see that some people don’t use all the tools available to them to achieve success with their writing on HubPages.
+My intention with this article is to bring these tools and techniques to your attention.

 Tell People You Write Articles, Not Hubs